Mass and Age determination of the LAMOST data with different Machine Learning methods: Results

 The distribution of age in the right ascension and declination plane is also shown in the left panel of Fig.~\ref{Density}, the number and fraction for declination beyond 20 or 30 degree are denoted on the top, they are 110071 and 68\%, 82739 and 51\% respectively.
 The middle one of this figure is for density distribution in the longitude and latitude plane, star counts and fraction beyond 20 or 30 degree for latitude are labeled on the top of this figure, they are 47,926 and 29\%, 24,673 and 15\% respectively.
 The right panel in this figure is R and Z plane in cylindrical Galactic coordinates coloured by density/stellar number and fraction larger than 10 or 15 \,kpc for distance are also denoted on the top, they are 78,424 and 48\%, 2,694 and 2\% separately.

 Fig.~\ref{RF_prediction} shows the results of our method for the test datasets of three groups, from the top left to the top right, the y-axis is predicted mass, the absolute mass error and the relative error, the x-axis is the true mass from asteroseismology.
-As shown in the figure, the predicted dispersion of the large sample mass is 0.13, the mean absolute error is 0.08 and the median is 0.05; the mean relative error is 0.06 and the median is 0.03.
+As shown in the figure, the predicted dispersion of the large sample mass is 0.13 M$_{\sun}$, the mean absolute error is 0.08 M$_{\sun}$ and the median is 0.05 M$_{\sun}$; the mean relative error is 6\% and the median is 3\%.
 Dispersion means the standard deviation of the predicted age/mass minus the true values in the catalog we used, the absolute error is the predicted value minus the true value, and the relative error is the predicted value minus the true value divided by true value, notice in this work we use the median relative error for the final precision uniformly.

-Similarly, the middle of Fig.~\ref{RF_prediction} is the red clump stars mass, as shown in the label, the predicted dispersion of mass of RC stars is 0.14, the mean absolute error is 0.09 and the median value is 0.05, the mean relative error is 0.06 and the median value is 0.04.
+Similarly, the middle of Fig.~\ref{RF_prediction} is the red clump stars mass, as shown in the label, the predicted dispersion of mass of RC stars is 0.14 M$_{\sun}$, the mean absolute error is 0.09 M$_{\sun}$ and the median value is 0.05 M$_{\sun}$, the mean relative error is 6\% and the median value is 4\%.

 It can be found in Fig.~\ref{RF_prediction} for the prediction of mass, the precision of RC stars (4\%) is slightly worse than that of large sample stars (3\%) for the test dataset.
 The main reason is that the number of stars in the training samples is different.
 The larger the sample size, the more effectively the machine learning method could find the rule.
-Moreover, the predicted dispersion of age of RC stars is 0.68, the mean absolute error is 0.42 and the median value is 0.21, the mean relative error is 0.11 and the median relative value is 0.07.
+Moreover, the predicted dispersion of age of RC stars is 0.68 \,Gyr, the mean absolute error is 0.42 \,Gyr and the median value is 0.21 \,Gyr, the mean relative error is 11\% and the median relative value is 7\%.
 We could speculate that the precision of age of RC could reach higher if we have higher quality catalog.